davidmahbubi/cli-mail-sender/README.md

 npm install
 ```

-Then, rename the .env.sample file to .env and feel it with your email host configuration
+Then, rename the .env.sample file to .env and fill it with your email host configuration

 ## HOW TO USE 😊